TheMightyQuynh/ELK/5_Snapshot.md

 }
 ```
 3. From AWSAdministratorAccess account, added IAM user `elk-3step-test`
-4. Created the below custom policy and attached it to the user
+4. Created the below custom policy `ElasticsearchSnapshotRepoTestAccess` and attached it to the user
 ```
 {
     "Version": "2012-10-17",